pohara60/cross_number/README.md

 - Clue numbers also have an expression
 - Clue value has decimals
 - Clue value is fraction with numerator and denominator

+The skeleton code for a puzzle can be generated from an Excel definition using https://github.com/pohara60/crossnumber_generator.